mattwach/battery_drainer/README.md

 ![rc circuit](images/rc_circuit.png)

 The main element here is the 10u capacitor on the right side of the image.
-This capacitor is filled and emptied to set the Vgs that each FET will see.
+This capacitor is filled and emptied.
+The resulting voltage is the gate voltage that each FET will see.

 Filling the capacitor is the 5k resistor, R16.
 If only this resistor and the capacitor existed, then the RC constant would be 5000 * 10e-6 = 50ms.
 When the